-Sure, the team here at Irene Carter E-Cigs is a proud e-cigarette supplier that provide a high quality e-cigs to the folks of Melbourne and elsewhere in Australia.
+Sure, the team here at Irene Carter E-Cigs is a proud e-cigarette supplier that provides high-quality e-cigs to the folks of Melbourne and elsewhere in Australia.
 But as amazing as they are, we all know that there’s still a lot more to life than simply vaping.

 If you haven’t read it yet, we recently posted a list of unique art and culture places to go to in Melbourne.
-It’s an expanding list of the less travelled, cultural segments of one of Australia’s most popular cities.
+It’s an expanding list of the less travelled, cultural segments of Australia’s most popular cities.

 In that same league we thought we’d also write about some of the harder-to-find, less ‘touristy’ hotspots in Melbourne.